Close Menu

 St Andrews’ Rich Heritage

 St Andrews is also home to the world-renowned University of St Andrews, one of the oldest universities in the United Kingdom.
 Explore the university’s historic campus, visit the St Andrews Cathedral, and learn about the town’s rich academic and cultural heritage.
 For a taste of St Andrews’ coastal charm, take a stroll along the sandy beaches and enjoy the stunning views of the North Sea.
-(See Also: Must See Places In Cork)
+(See Also: Must See Places In Beverly Hills)

 Loch Lomond & The Trossachs National Park: A Natural Paradise